 During DIEP flap surgery, an incision is made along your bikini line and a portion of skin, fat, and blood vessels is taken from the lower half of your belly, moved up to your chest, and formed into a breast shape.
-No muscle is moved in a DIEP flap.
+No muscle should be moved or cut in a DIEP flap.

-The tiny blood vessels that feed the tissue of your new breast are matched to blood vessels in your chest and carefully reattached under a microscope.
+The tiny blood vessels in the flap, which will feed the tissue of your new breast, are matched to blood vessels in your chest and carefully reattached under a microscope.

 DIEP flap reconstruction surgery takes about 6 to 8 hours.

 After DIEP flap reconstruction surgery: You'll be moved to the recovery room after surgery, where hospital staff members will monitor your heart rate, body temperature, and blood pressure.
 If you're in pain or feel nauseous from the anesthesia, tell someone so you can be given medication.

 You'll then be admitted to a hospital room.
 For a DIEP flap, you usually stay in the hospital for about 5 days.

 DIEP incision lines where you'll likely have scars

 Your doctor will give you specific instructions to follow for your recovery.
 For detailed information on how to care for the dressings, stitches, staples, and surgical drains, visit the Mastectomy: What to Expect page.